EhsanEIK/EhsanEIK/README.md

 # Hi 👋, I'm Md.
 Ehsanul Islam Khan
 ## Front-End Developer || MERN Stack Developer
-I am a Front-End & MERN Stack Developer.
+I am a Front-End Developer.
 I love to learn new technologies.
 As a tech lover I try to put my learning into reality.
 I also work on MERN Stack Development.
 I am a quick learner, highly passionate, hardworking person and have the ability to work under pressure.

 - 🔭 I’m currently working on self project